GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-04_instructions.md

 ### Task 2: Add data using the portal

-1. In the **awcdbstudcto - Data Explorer** screen, on the Data Explorer toolbar, opposite the button for New Container, click on the **Open Full Screen** button.
+1. In the **awcdbstud-{deploymentId} - Data Explorer** screen, on the Data Explorer toolbar, opposite the button for New Container, click on the **Open Full Screen** button.
 In the Open Full Screen dialog box, click **Open**.
 A new tab opens up in Microsoft Edge.

 1. In the **SQL API** pane, click in the refresh icon, and then expand **Products**, followed by **Clothing** and click on **Items**.